 Holiday Decorations – The holidays are a fun time of year and if you have upgraded your decorations recently, there may be someone out there looking for your old ones.

-Bedding Sets – It is likely that you have at least a few bedding sets hiding in your closet.
-That can bring you a quick money at a yard sale.
+Bedding Sets – It is likely that you have at least a few bedding sets hiding in your closet that can bring you a quick money at your own garage sale.

 Dolls – Even though some people think dolls are a bit creepy, there are many people trolling the internet for a doll they have been looking for.
 It could be sitting in your attic.